rht-labs/tech-exercise/docs/4-return-of-the-monitoring/1-enable-monitoring.md

 1. User Workload Monitoring is enabled by default in SAAP.

-    On the SAAP UI, go to *Observe*, it should show basic health indicators
+    In the `OpenShift console` in `Developer` view, go to `Observe`, it should show basic health indicators

     ![product-review-default-metrics](images/product-review-default-metrics.png)